DigitalHarborFoundation/interactive-gallery-v2/src/entries/maker-foundations/2019spring/nuriyyah.md

 image: '../../../images/maker-foundations-2019spring-nuriyyah.jpg'
 ---

-In pixel art
+I made this project in pixel art

-drawing with the wrong color on accident
+One challenge I faced was drawing with the wrong color on accident

-it's a coin
+One thing I'd like to tell people is that it's a coin

-how to maneuver with pixel art
+One new thing I learned is how to maneuver with pixel art

-look at tutorials before you attempt to do this because it's complicated
+One thing I'd tell someone else who wanted to make this project is to look at tutorials before you attempt to do this because it's complicated